jonasberge/rfc-media-domain/README.md

 Internet domains are used in the following contexts to allow for unique identification of entities:

-- Java package names uses domains in reverse-DNS format *[citation needed]*.
+- Java package names use domains in reverse-DNS format *[citation needed]*.
-- Applications for the Macintosh operatings system use bundle identifiers, which are domains ins reverse-DNS format [[CFBundleIdentifier](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleidentifier)].
+- Applications for the Macintosh operating system use bundle identifiers, which are domains in reverse-DNS format [[CFBundleIdentifier](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleidentifier)].
 - Web services, by nature, are accessible over the internet, which is where internet domains are at home.